elidotpy/qod/README.md

 ### Todo:
 - editor
-- redesign
+- redesign (done)
-- fix like 6 bugs
+- add the new

+## changelogs (v0.2a)
+- started making editor
+- made the art of a new block
+- started making menu
+- organized assets/ folder